securefederatedai/openfl/ROADMAP.md

 2. New use cases enabled by custom workflows
     * Standard ML Models (i.e. Tree-based algorithms)
 3. Federated evaluation documentation and examples
-4. Well defined aggregator / collaborator interfaces indended for building higher level projects on top of OpenFL
+4. Well defined aggregator / collaborator interfaces intended for building higher level projects on top of OpenFL
 5. Significantly improved documentation
-6. New OpenFL Security Repo for that extends OpenFL to provide governance, and end-to-end security for federated learning experiments
+6. New OpenFL Security Repo that extends OpenFL to provide governance, and end-to-end security for federated learning experiments

 ### OpenFL 2.0 (2023)
 1. Interface Cohesion